zeek/zeek/README.md

 ## Development
-Zeek was originally developed by Vern Paxson.
-Robin Sommer now leads the project, jointly with a core team of researchers and developers at the [International Computer Science Institute](http://www.icsi.berkeley.edu) in Berkeley, CA; and the [National Center for Supercomputing Applications](http://www.ncsa.illinois.edu) in Urbana-Champaign, IL.

 Zeek is developed on GitHub and we welcome contributions.
 Working on an open-source project like Zeek can be an incredibly rewarding experience.
 We actively collect feature requests and issues on GitHub [here](https://github.com/zeek/zeek/issues).
 If you're looking for a good first issue you might find [these](https://github.com/zeek/zeek/issues?q=is%3Aissue+is%3Aopen+label%3A%22Difficulty%3A+Easy%22) useful.

 More information on Zeek's development can be found [here](https://www.zeek.org/development/index.html), and information about its community and mailing lists (which are fairly active) can be found [here](https://www.zeek.org/community/index.html).

 ## License
 Zeek comes with a BSD license, allowing for free use with virtually no restrictions.
 You can read it [here](https://github.com/zeek/zeek/blob/master/COPYING).